artcore-c/ros2_rolling_macos_x86_64/README.md

 ## ⚠️ Note on Build Reproducibility

-Building ros2_rolling on our 2014 Intel Mac mini (x86_64) was not trivial.
+Building ros2_rolling, inclusive of all it's 369 total parts on our 2014 Intel Mac mini (x86_64) was not trivial.
-Although we eventually achieved a fully complete, error-free build, without ommission of any part, retracing and documenting every step — including many required patches, module forks, and dependency workarounds — remains an ongoing effort...
+Although we eventually achieved a fully complete, error-free build, without ommission of any part,

+our efforts retracing and documenting every step — including many required patches, module forks, and dependency workarounds, for the pupose of sharing our success with this repo — remain an ongoing effort...

 As such, this repository is not yet complete, though it is actively maintained.